Achieving National Standards Compliance

 Community Foundations National Standards Board

 The Review Process

-- Once payment is received, peer and legal reviewers will go through your application.
+- Once you submit your application and payment is received, peer and legal reviewers will go through your application.
 This process can take several months depending on volume.

 - The National Standards Director will compile their comments and email them to the community foundation email used to set up the National Standards account.
-The majority of applications will require supplemental materials.
+It is not unusual for your foundation to receive requests for supplemental materials.

 - Review the comments and respond to the request for supplemental materials.
 Provide your response within 30 days or after your next board meeting if your materials require board approval.

 - This process of responding to comments from reviewers can happen more than once.